 SPEAKER NOTES

 MODULE 05 - TACTICAL TRAUMA ASSESSMENT

+CLS

+CLS COMBAT

+COURSE MODULE 05:

+[In Depth]

+TACTICAL COMBAT

+TACTICAL TRAUMA ASSESSMENT (TTA

+CASUALTY CARE

 SLIDE 1 - TITLE SLIDE

 This module is an overview of tactical trauma assessment (TTA).
 The skills practice will take place near the end of the course after you have learned ALL of the skills.

-SLIDE 2 - TCCC ROLES Tactical Combat Casualty Care is broken up into 4 roles of care.
-The most basic is taught to All Service Members (ASM), which is the absolute basics of hemorrhage control and to recognize more serious problems.
+SLIDE 2 - TCCC ROLES

+Tactical Combat Casualty Care is broken up into four roles of care.
+The most basic is taught to All Service Members (ASM), which is designed to instruct in the absolute basics of hemorrhage control and to recognize more serious injuries.

 You are in the Combat Lifesaver (CLS) role.
 This teaches you more advanced care to treat the most common causes of death on the battlefield, and to recognize, prevent, and communicate with medical personnel the life-threatening complications of these injuries.

-The Combat Medic/Corpsman role has much more advanced and invasive care requiring significantly more medical knowledge and skills.
-Finally, the last role is for combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.
-Your role as a combat lifesaver is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
-In addition, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.
-SLIDE 3 - TLO/ELO There are 3 cognitive learning objectives and 5 performance learning objectives for the Tactical Trauma Assessment module.
-The cognitive learning objectives are to identify the common causes of altered mental status in combat or noncombat environments, identify the importance of disarming and securing communications equipment of a casualty with altered mental status, and identify the importance and techniques of communicating with a casualty in Tactical Field Care.
-The performance learning objectives
+The Combat Medic/Corpsman (CMC) role includes much more advanced and invasive care requiring significantly more medical knowledge and skills.
+Finally, the last role, Combat Paramedic/Provider (CPP) is for Combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.
+Your role as a CLS is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
+Also, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.
+SLIDE 3 - TLO/ELO The Tactical Trauma Assessment (TTA) module has three cognitive learning objectives and five performance learning objectives.
+The cognitive learning objectives are to identify the: - 1.
+Common causes of altered mental status in combat or noncombat environments - 2.
+Importance of disarming and securing communications equipment of a casualty with altered mental status - Importance and techniques of communicating with a casualty in TFC The performance learning objectives are to demonstrate:

 SPEAKER NOTES

+DHAS

-are to demonstrate the techniques used to assess a casualty for responsiveness, demonstrate communicating with a casualty in Tactical Field Care, demonstrate application of body substance isolation (BSI) in Tactical Field Care, demonstrate a Tactical Trauma Assessment in the proper order using the MARCH PAWS sequence in accordance with CoTCCC guidelines, and demonstrate the appropriate actions and interventions used during a casualty assessment to render aid to the casualty in accordance with CoTCCC Guidelines.
+- 1. Techniques used to assess a casualty for responsiveness

+- 2. Communication with a casualty in Tactical Field Care

+- 3. Application of body substance isolation (BSI) in TFC

+- 4. TTA in the proper order using the MARCH PAWS sequence in accordance with CoTCCC guidelines

+- 5. Appropriate actions and interventions used during a casualty assessment to render aid to the casualty in accordance with CoTCCC Guidelines.

+CLS TCCC

-The critical aspects are to be able to identify the importance of and demonstrate the systematic approach for assessment and interventions in providing life-saving care to a casualty following the MARCH PAWS sequence in accordance with the CoTCCC guidelines.
+The critical aspects are to identify the importance of and demonstrate the systematic approach for assessment and interventions in providing lifesaving care to a casualty following the MARCH PAWS sequence in accordance with the CoTCCC guidelines.

-SLIDE 4 - MARCH-PAWS
+SLIDE 4 - MARCH PAWS

 A full tactical trauma assessment should follow the MARCH PAWS sequence.

 - Massive bleeding

 - Airway

 - Respiration/breathing

 - Circulation

 - Hypothermia/Head injuries

 - Pain

 - Antibiotics

 - Wounds

 - Splinting

-We will cover the interventions and procedures of MARCH PAWS in more detail in later modules.
+TACTICAL FIELD CARE MARCH PAWS We will cover the interventions and procedures of MARCH PAWS in more detail in later modules.
 SLIDE 5 - TACTICAL TRAUMA ASSESSMENT HOW-TO (VIDEO) Play video Pay attention to this video.
-You will be expected to do a full Tactical Trauma Assessment upon completion of this training.
+You will be expected to perform a full TTA upon completion of this training.

+DEFENSE HEALTH AGENCY

+SPEAKER NOTES

 SLIDE 6 - COMBAT SPEED TTA "FIRE FIGHT CONSCIOUS CASUALTY"

-(VIDEO)

-Play video
+(VIDEO) Play video

-COMBAT SPEED TTA

-"FIRE FIGHT CONSCIOUS CASUALTY"

-COMBAT SPEED

-TCCC

-COMBAT LIFESAVER

-TACTICAL TRAUMA

-ASSESSMENT

-'Fire Fight' Conscious Casualty

-Video can be found on DeployedMedicine.com

-SLIDE 7 - COMBAT SPEED TTA" EXPLOSION" UNCONSCIOUS CASUALTY
+SLIDE 7 - COMBAT SPEED TTA" EXPLOSION" UNCONSCIOUS CASUALTY (VIDEO) Play video

-(VIDEO)

-Play video